rednotion/parallel_esn/README.md

 - Technical description of the parallel application and programming models used

 An ESN is made up of the following components:
-1. Input data `u(t)`
+- Input data `u(t)`
-2. Input weight matrix `W_in`
+- Input weight matrix `W_in`, in which non-zero elements follow a given distribution _(e.g. symmetrical uniform, gaussian, normal with mean 0)_
-3. Reservoir matrix `W`: In our set-up, this will be a _small world network_ that can be defined by (a) the number of nodes and (b) the spectral radius `p`
+- Reservoir matrix `W`: In our set-up, this will be a _small world network_ that can be defined by (a) the number of nodes and (b) the spectral radius `p`.
+Similarly, all non-zero nodes follow the same distribution as $W_{in}$
-4. An output weight matrix `W_out` that is trained so as to minimize the least squares error on the validation set.
+- An output weight matrix `W_out` that is trained so as to minimize the least squares error on the validation set.
 The `W_out` matrix can then be used with any new input data to produce predictions.

 ![width = 8cm](https://github.com/rednotion/parallel_esn_web/blob/master/Screenshot%202019-04-30%20at%206.34.15%20PM.png?raw=true)

+**Training an ESN**
-_(To be completed: How training an ESN works)_
+The classical method of training an ESN involves
+1. Generating the reservoir RNN $W_{in}$ and $W$
+2. Train the network using the input `u(t)` and the activation states of the resevoir `x(n)`.
+The update rule using some leaking rate $\alpha$ and a sigmoid wrapper such as $tanh$.
+3. Compute the linear readout weights $W_{out}$ from the reservoir using linear regression that seeks to minimize the MSE between the estimated $y(n)$ and the true $y^{target}(n)$

+Although it may seem simplistic to use a simple linear combination of weights to create the final prediction $y(n)$, the ESN capitalizes on the reservoir that both helps create non-linearity of the input, as well as retains memory of the input, to provide complex and rich information.

+**Choosing the paramters of an ESN**
+- The bigger the size of reservoir (number of nodes), the better.
+However, this requires more computational power.
+-

 ## Bayesian Optimization